 Dogs can’t release heat by sweating

-- Immediately move the animal to a cool, shady place
+- Move the animal to a cool, shady place.

-- Fan vigorously to promote evaporation.
-This will cool the blood, which reduces the animal’s core temperature.
+- Fan the animal to promote evaporation.
+This cools the blood, helping to reduce the animal’s core temperature.

 - Take the dog to a veterinarian as soon as possible for further treatment.

 Why you shouldn’t break glass windows when trying to save an animal

 While most people mean well when they say they’d be willing to break a glass window to get an animal out of a roasting vehicle, it’s strongly recommended you don’t.
 Only RCMP, local police, and BC SPCA Special Constables have the authority to enter a vehicle lawfully to help a pet in distress.
 Not only are you putting yourself at risk when you break a glass window, but you also risk harming the dog – which Drever says might make the pup more nervous.
 “Glass shards strewn along the seat of the vehicle can lead to pieces in paws and fur, and could end up cutting the animal in the process.